🍷

 • Based in the village of Aÿ, classified Grand Cru in the Champagne hierarchy; Pinot Noir from Aÿ is the historic foundation of the house style

-• Other principal cuvées include Aÿ Rosé MV (a saignée-method rosé) and Esprit Nature, alongside the broader Henri Giraud range
+• Other principal cuvées include Dame-Jane Rosé (a blend vinified in earthenware dame-jane vessels) and Esprit Nature, alongside the broader Henri Giraud range

 📜Four Centuries in Aÿ

-The Giraud family has been growing Pinot Noir in Aÿ, one of Champagne's seventeen Grand Cru villages, for over 400 years.
-Through twelve generations the family farmed and bottled wine in continuity with Aÿ's reputation as one of the historical heartlands of Pinot Noir for Champagne.
-The modern Henri Giraud house is named for Henri Giraud, a 20th-century ancestor, and was built into its current shape primarily by Claude Giraud over recent decades.
+The Giraud-Hémart family has farmed in Aÿ, one of Champagne's seventeen Grand Cru villages, since 1625, when their ancestor François Hémart appears in the Aÿ parish records.
+For around three centuries the family grew grapes and sold the fruit rather than bottling under its own name.
+Only after the Second World War did the family begin making its own wine, under the Giraud-Hémart label, and the modern Champagne Henri Giraud house took shape from 1975 under Claude Giraud.
 Claude's pivotal contribution was the launch and refinement of Fût de Chêne, a Pinot-Noir-dominated Aÿ Grand Cru cuvée aged in casks made from Argonne forest oak, the same wood that 19th-century Champagne houses had used before the Argonne forest was largely abandoned.
-The cuvée single-handedly recast Henri Giraud as a serious Aÿ specialist with a distinctive identity.
+The cuvée recast Henri Giraud as a serious Aÿ specialist with a distinctive identity.

 • Aÿ is one of the 17 Champagne Grand Cru villages, historically associated with Pinot Noir